mend/renovate-ce-ee/docs/configuration-options.md

 **`MEND_RNV_API_ENABLE_SYSTEM`**: Optional: Set to 'true' to enable [System APIs](./api-system.md).
 Defaults to 'false'. (backward compatibility with `MEND_RNV_ADMIN_API_ENABLED`)

+**`MEND_RNV_API_SYSTEM_ALLOWED_USERS`**: Optional: A list of usernames to allow access to System APIs.

+- Authentication accepts the server API secret, or a platform token whose resolved username exactly matches one of the comma-separated values in this list.
+- Username matching is case-sensitive.
+- This identity allowlist is independent of RBAC and does not grant access through RBAC scopes.
+- If the allowlist is empty (default), only the server API secret can access these routes.
+- Platforms: user tokens are supported on GitHub and Bitbucket Server; GitLab deployments must use the server API secret.

 **`MEND_RNV_API_ENABLE_JOBS`**: Optional: Set to 'true' to enable [Jobs APIs](./api-jobs.md).
 Defaults to 'false'. (backward compatibility with `MEND_RNV_ADMIN_API_ENABLED`)

 **`MEND_RNV_API_ENABLE_REPORTING`**: Optional: Set to 'true' to enable [Reporting APIs](./api-reporting.md).
 Defaults to 'false'. (backward compatibility with `MEND_RNV_ADMIN_API_ENABLED`)

+**`MEND_RNV_API_RBAC_BYPASS_USERS`**: Optional: A list of usernames to allow RBAC bypass to APIs.

+- Authentication accepts the server API secret, or a platform token whose resolved username exactly matches one of the comma-separated values in this list.
+- Username matching is case-sensitive.
+- This identity allowlist is independent of `MEND_RNV_API_SYSTEM_ALLOWED_USERS` and does not grant access to System APIs.
+- If the allowlist is empty (default), only the server API secret can access these routes.
+- Platforms: user tokens are supported on GitHub and Bitbucket Server; GitLab deployments must use the server API secret.
+- Requires `MEND_RNV_SERVER_RBAC_ENABLED=true`
+- Bypass users are granted the equivalent of `repo:write` and `org:write` on every organization and repository, for both read and write endpoints.
+This also affects the WebUI content.

 **`MEND_RNV_REQUEST_LOGGER_ENABLED`**: Optional: Set to 'true' to output the details of all incoming API requests to DEBUG logger.
 Defaults to 'false'.